AtanasovAtanas/pb-interactive-csharp/EN/05-While-Loop/07-Homework.md

 [task-description]
 Write a program, which:

-* Reads a special integer number from the console
+* Reads an integer number from the console
-* Keeps reading integers until it finds the same one
+* Keeps reading integers until it finds the same one as the first one
 * When it finds it, it increases the value of the **previous** number **before it** with 20% and prints it [/task-description]
 [code-io /]